The Asylum Act and Regulation foresee the cessation of refugee status in the following cases:

 Cessation is not applied to any specific group in practice.
 In the case of changes in the circumstances of their countries of origin, refugees and beneficiaries of subsidiary protection can ask for a long‐residence permit in order to remain in Spain, which is granted without many problems in practice.

 In 2018, the OAR took cessation decisions in 4 cases, all concerning Syrian holders of subsidiary protection.
-More recent statistics are not available but overall cessation procedures are not applied in Spain.
+In 2021, the OAR adopted cessation decision in 3 cases, one regarding a refugee status and two related to subsidiary protection cases.

 Procedure for cessation